Singular Bayesian Neural Networks: Extended Results and analysis from Main Experiments

-This represents a tradeoff between \emph{predictive sharpness} (rewarded by NLL) and \emph{epistemic honesty} (rewarded by OOD detection).
+This suggests a tradeoff between \emph{predictive sharpness} (rewarded by NLL) and the usefulness of uncertainty for downstream reliability decisions.
 Notably, Low-Rank Gaussian achieves best-in-class AUPR-In (0.824 on MIMIC-III), suggesting its uncertainty estimates remain reliable for identifying trustworthy predictions.
-For safety-critical applications where knowing what you don't know matters more than marginal log-likelihood improvements, this tradeoff favors low-rank approaches.
+For safety-critical applications where abstention, coverage, or distribution-shift awareness matters more than marginal likelihood gains, this tradeoff can favor low-rank approaches.

+\textbf{Ensembling as a potential mitigation.} In a supplementary SST-2 study (Appendix~\ref{app:sst2_lowrank_ensemble}), a 5-member low-rank Bayesian ensemble improved the single-model low-rank result from 0.638 to 0.731 on AUROC-OOD-MI, from 0.166 to 0.054 on ECE, and from 0.523 to 0.415 on NLL.
+Although this result is currently based on a single ensemble run, it provides concrete evidence that low-rank ensembling can recover much of the calibration benefit usually associated with heavier ensemble methods while preserving a favorable efficiency profile.

-\textbf{Ensembling as a potential mitigation.} The calibration gap may be addressed by ensembling multiple low-rank models.
-Given the parameter efficiency of our approach (13.6K vs.\ 112K for Deep Ensemble on MIMIC-III), one could ensemble 5--8 low-rank models while remaining below the parameter budget of a single Deep Ensemble, potentially recovering calibration benefits while preserving superior OOD detection.
-We leave systematic exploration of low-rank ensembles to future work. \paragraph{SVD Initialization.} Theoretically, warm-starting from the truncated SVD of a learned deterministic weight matrix should improve optimization by initializing near a good solution (Appendix~\ref{app:svd init}).
+\paragraph{SVD Initialization.} Theoretically, warm-starting from the truncated SVD of a learned deterministic weight matrix should improve optimization by initializing near a good solution (Appendix~\ref{app:svd init}).
 Empirically, LR-SVD does achieve gains on specific metrics, higher AUROC on MIMIC-III (0.898 vs 0.895) and best AUPR-Succ on SST-2 (0.923 vs 0.917), but these improvements are modest, and performance on other metrics shows no benefit or slight degradation.
 Thus, SVD initialization is justified only when a pretrained deterministic weight matrix already exists or when training one is inexpensive.
 Otherwise, the improvements do not warrant the additional computational burden of first training a deterministic model.

-\paragraph{Computational Efficiency and Scaling.} Parameter reduction does not uniformly translate to wall-clock speedups.
-On our smaller-scale experiments (MIMIC-III, Beijing Air Quality), where architectures contain tens of thousands of parameters, we observe minimal training time differences, particularly on GPU.
-This reflects a fundamental characteristic of GPU computation: modern accelerators are optimized for large matrix multiplications that saturate parallel compute units.
-Two smaller matrix multiplications ($A \in \mathbb{R}^{m \times r}$ times $B^\top \in \mathbb{R}^{r \times n}$) incur overhead from multiple kernel launches and underutilize GPU parallelism compared to a single large multiplication, even when the total FLOP count is lower.
-Additionally, the variational formulation requires sampling two factor matrices per layer, adding memory transactions that dominate compute time at small scales.